Brockport Auxilary Service Corporation

 How does Brockport Auxilary Service Corporation spend its money?

 Brockport Auxilary Service Corporation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Brockport Auxilary Service Corporation tax-deductible?